Gleb Vladimirovich of Ryazan

-Prince Gleb Vladimirovich of Ryazan was a 13th-century nobleman of Kievan Rus'.
+Prince Gleb Vladimirovich of Ryazan (died 1219) was a 13th-century nobleman of Kievan Rus'.
 He is remembered in history as an instigator of a civil war in the Principality of Ryazan.
-In a bid for the throne, in 1217 he lured his brothers to a feast and executed them all, using Cuman mercenaries.
+In a bid for the throne, in 1217 he lured his brothers to a feast at Isad and executed them all, using Cuman mercenaries.
 Ousted by popular revolt, he was exiled to the Wild Fields and spent his old days with the Cumans.

-He is a minor antagonist (and a Tatar-collaborator) during the Mongol invasion of Rus' in the historical novel Batu-Khan of Soviet author V. Jan.
+He is a minor antagonist (and a Tatar-collaborator) during the Mongol invasion of Kievan Rus' in the historical novel Batu-Khan of Soviet author V. Jan.